Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 +   The first VPC address of your network must be 10.0.0.0.
 +   You web server should be in a separate subnet from your application and database servers.
 +   Your architecture must be highly available so that customers can access your site,
-+   Your severs must be accessibel to a group of administrators by using SSH access.
++   Your severs must be accessible to a group of administrators by using SSH access.
 +   Security groups and network ACLs should be configured to allow only required traffic.
 +   Five IP addresses that you consider a threat must be considered in security settings.